 Slam Bang Blue continues from earlier animations in an ongoing investigation of mechanisms of war.
 It draws from various transnational mythologies and current and historical events.
-The main characters are the Centaur–a male human head and torso with a lower body of a horse–and the Horse, an avatar of the artist’s own body with the head of a horse.
-The colonizing Centaurs are based on the mounted soldiers of the British Mandate of Palestine (1920–1948), while the Horses depict colonized subjects, embodying agency and resistance.
+The colonizing Centaur––a central figure in Barakeh’s works––originates from a 1933 archival image captured in Jaffa Square, depicting mounted soldiers of the British Mandate of Palestine (1920–1948), confronting Arab demonstrators.
+The photograph's graininess merges the horse and its British rider, inspiring the concept of the Centaur as the symbol of colonization.
+The Horse––an avatar of the artist’s own body with the head of a horse––depicts colonized subjects, embodying agency and resistance.
 The plot unfolds from a cavernous manifestation of the Horses’ subconscious fears and dreams that are inundated by traumatic memories of war inflicted by the Centaurs.
 Under the watchful gaze of a historical clock, the Horses emerge from the cave, to retake their land from the Centaurs, with the animation ending in an enchanted wave of consciousness.

 Slam Bang Blue, 2018; animation; 7:10 minutes.